College Credit Courses for High School Students

 - To access opportunities to study in areas not available in their high school

 - To explore fields of study they may undertake as future majors

 - To explore an area of deep interest

 In all cases, students will encounter dedicated instructors and engaged students in an atmosphere that inspires both academic and personal growth.

 Pre-baccalaureate students residing on campus are expected to enroll in two courses; commuting students may enroll in one or two courses.
 In most courses, students are evaluated by an "A," "B," "C," or "NC" (no credit) grade.
 In some courses (noted in the individual course descriptions), students may be evaluated on a satisfactory/no-credit basis, rather than a letter grade.
 Students may also request that their instructors write a Course Performance Report on their behalf, which in many cases becomes useful when students apply to college.

 Outside of class, Pre-Baccs have the experience of independent living on an Ivy League campus, spending time in Brown’s libraries and other study areas, making friends, attending events and social activities on campus, and having time for summer fun.
 Preparing for college continues with an extensive Co-Curricular Summer@Brown activity calendar, which offers workshops and presentations that are designed specifically to help students succeed with their college applications, and to better prepare them for the transition to college life and college-level academics.
 More »

 Residence and Dining Halls

 Pre-Baccs live in residence halls designated specifically for them within walking distance of academic buildings and campus resources.
-A team of carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs) live along with the Pre-Baccs in each of residence halls.
+A team of carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs) live along with the Pre-Baccs in each of the residence halls.
 These skilled and caring live-in professionals and Brown undergraduates help students create a balanced academic and social life.
 Breakfast, lunch, and dinner are served daily in Brown’s dining halls.